cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Hash function bits

-The following code sample shows the number hash function bits:
+The following output sample shows the number of bits from the hash function:

 ```
 Num weight bits = 18